mikieto/data-eng-labs-2025/labs/ch03/README.md

 ## Why this lab exists

+In this lab, `labs/ch03/run.py` is a **gate** that scores a tiny integration plan against SLI/SLO and ROI thresholds.

 In the book, CH03 discusses how to reason about **data integration strategy** using business impact, SLI/SLO, and ROI — instead of talking about pipelines only as “technical plumbing”.